-- 26. Although Governor Lamont has shown great concern for the general public and businesses of the state, the interventions he and Commissioner Cook have issued do not adequately protect the people in their custody: those sentenced to incarceration, and those being detained before trial. - 27.
-As of April 2nd, there were 3,241 people in pre-trial detention, and 8,580 people serving sentences of incarceration in Connecticut's prison system. - 28.
+- 28. Although Governor Lamont has shown great concern for the general public and businesses of the state, the interventions he and Commissioner Cook have issued do not adequately protect the people in their custody: those sentenced to incarceration, and those being detained before trial or sentencing. - 29.
+As of April 7, there were 3,173 unsentenced people and 8,489 sentenced people in Connecticut's unified prison system. - 30.
 Those figures have not materially changed since the outbreak of the COVID-19 virus in Connecticut.
-On January 1, 2020, for example, there were 3,393 people detained prior to trial and 8,891 people serving sentences of incarceration in Connecticut's prison system. - 29.
-The threat to the health and lives of Connecticut's incarcerated population falls disproportionately on Black and Latinx prisoners. - 30.
-As of March 1, 2020, Black people comprised 5,349 of the 12,411 people in Connecticut's prisons, or 43.1% of the state's prison population. - 31.
-The 2010 decennial census identified Black people as comprising 11% of Connecticut's population.
+On January 1, 2020, for example, there were 3,393 people detained prior to trial and 8,891 people serving sentences of incarceration in Connecticut's prison system. - 31.
+The threat to the health and lives of Connecticut's incarcerated population falls disproportionately on Black and Latinx prisoners. - 32.
+As of March 1, 2020, Black people comprised 5,349 of the 12,411 people in Connecticut's prisons, or 43.1% of the state's prison population. - The 2010 decennial census identified Black people as comprising 11% of Connecticut's population. - 34.
+As of March 1, 2020, Latinx people comprised 3,307 of the 12,411 people in Connecticut's prisons, or 26.7% of the state's prison population. - The 2010 decennial census identified Latinx people as comprising 16.5% of Connecticut's population.

-- 32. As of March 1, 2020, Latinx people comprised 3,307 of the 12,411 people in Connecticut's prisons, or 26.7% of the state's prison population. - 33.
-The 2010 decennial census identified Latinx people as comprising 16.5% of Connecticut's population. - 34.
-Many people in the defendants' custody are needlessly facing danger as the pandemic arrives in Connecticut prisons. - 35.
-Approximately 200 people-like Mr. Jones-are being held on a bail of \$50,000 or less, that is, they are in a highly dangerous congregate living situation for lack of the \$5,000 or smaller ten percent cash bond. - 36.
-Approximately 4,000 of the roughly 12,000 people in Connecticut prisons are within ninety days of their sentence end, by which time the pandemic is likely to be still raging. - 37.
-1,092 are incarcerated for technical violations of parole or probation. - 38.
-3,339 are parole-eligible, yet remain within the walls of Connecticut prisons as the pandemic bears down on them. - 39.
+- 36. Many people in the defendants' custody are needlessly facing danger as the pandemic arrives in Connecticut prisons. - 37.
+Approximately 200 people-like Mr. Jones-are being held on a bail of \$50,000 or less, that is, they are in a highly dangerous congregate living situation for lack of the \$5,000 or smaller ten percent cash bond. - 38.
+Approximately 822 of the roughly 12,000 people in Connecticut prisons are within 90 days of their sentence end, by which time the pandemic is likely to be still raging.
+1,416 are within six months of end of sentence. - 39.
+1,607 are incarcerated for technical violations of parole or probation. - 40.
+Approximately 5,364 are parole-eligible, yet remain within the walls of Connecticut prisons as the pandemic bears down on them. - 41.
 In addition, Connecticut's prison population is aging.
-595 of the people in the state custody are age sixty or older like Mr. Johnson, a factor that the CDC has identified as a risk for severe complications from a COVID-19 infection.
-These individuals pose the least risk to the public, yet are most at risk of serious illness or death. - 40.
+596 of the people in the state custody are age 60 or older like Mr. Johnson, a factor that the CDC has identified as a risk for severe complications from a COVID-19 infection.
+Affidavit of Brie M. Williams, M.D.
+(Exhibit 25) ¶ 7.
+These individuals pose the least risk to the public, yet are most at risk of serious illness or death.
+At the same time, the high risk presented to older people by COVID-19 is "of particular concern for inmate populations, since prisoners' physiological age averages 10 to 15 years older than their chronological age."
+Id. (emphasis in original).
+More than 2,000 people in state custody are age 50 or older. - 42.
 Many prisoners have compromised immune systems or, like Mr. Breyette, have autoimmune disorders also identified by CDC as heightening the risk of a serious illness or death from COVID-19.